Luxury Hardware: Why Click & Weight Signal Quality

 Why does heavier metal feel more luxurious?

-What is the sound in a luxury car door closing?
+What is the sound in a considered car door closing?

 Is brass or stainless steel better for hardware?